 How many votes can be cast by all stockholders?

 There were 29,888,218 shares of our common stock, par value $0.001 per share, outstanding on February 10, 2020, all of which are entitled to vote with respect to all matters to be acted upon at the Special Meeting.
 Each stockholder of record is entitled to one vote for each share of our common stock held by such stockholder.
 None of our shares of undesignated preferred stock were outstanding as of February 10, 2020.

 If you are a stockholder of record, you may vote in person at the Special Meeting.
 We will give you a ballot when you arrive.
 If you hold your shares through a bank or broker and wish to vote in person at the meeting, you must obtain a valid proxy from the firm that holds your shares.

 If you do not wish to vote in person or will not be attending the Special Meeting, you may vote by proxy.
-You can vote by proxy over the Internet by following the instructions provided in the Notice, or, if you requested printed copies of the proxy materials by mail, you can vote by mailing your proxy as described in the proxy materials.
-In order to be counted, proxies submitted by Internet must be received by the cutoff time of 11:59 p.m.
-Eastern Time on , 2020.
+You can vote by proxy via the Internet by visiting the address listed on the proxy card, via telephone by calling the toll-free phone number listed on the proxy card or you can vote by mailing your proxy as described in the proxy materials.
+In order to be counted, proxies submitted by Internet or phone must be received by the cutoff time of 11:59 p.m.
+Eastern Time on March 8, 2020.
 Proxies submitted by mail must be received before the start of the Special Meeting.